hpclab/quickrank/documentation/quickscore.md

     ./bin/quickscore  -r 10 -d dataset.test

-The result shows the time need by the model to score the document in the input dataset.
+The result shows the time need by the model to score the document in the input dataset averaged over 10 rounds.

 ```
       _____  _____